-We offer non-repayable support to UK and EU students to help with the costs of being at University, which is linked to your annual household income.
+We offer non-repayable support to UK students to help with the costs of being at University, which is linked to your annual household income.
 You will be able to choose how you receive this support either as a cash bursary, a discount on your fees or University accommodation.
-Find out which choice is best for you.
-EU students must take the support as a tuition fee discount.
+Find out which choice of financial support is best for you.

-To qualify for the full-time LFS award you must be registered on a full-time, undergraduate, higher-education course lasting at least one year, for example:
+To qualify for the full-time Leeds Financial Support (LFS) award you must be registered on a full-time, undergraduate, higher-education course lasting at least one year, for example:

 - a degree

 - certificate of higher education (CertHE)